kettanaito/graphql-server/README.md

 ```bash
 npm run server
 ```
-> The build must preceed this command in order to have something to establish.
+> The build must precede this command in order to have something to establish.

 ### Build